dropbox/nsot/docs/support.rst

 The best way to get support, provide feedback, ask questions, or to just talk shop is to find us online on Slack.

-We have a bi-direction Slack/IRC bridge for our channels so that users can use whichever they prefer.
+We have a bi-directional Slack/IRC bridge for our channels so that users can use whichever they prefer.

 Slack
 -----